 If you do choose a probiotic formula with multiple species, it is important that each one of those species does not compete with one another.
 Further, each species should be well-studied for their effectiveness in dogs and cats.

 In our opinion, a 10-14 species probiotic is a haphazard formulation at best.
 There is little evidence that these extra species will help your pet's issue.
 Most importantly, there is good reason to believe that the unneeded ones will dilute the value and effectiveness of the beneficial strains.

 Through our body of research, from literally hundreds of probiotic species to choose from, we find that there are 6 species of probiotics that cooperate effectively together to benefit your pet.

 IS ACIDOPHILUS ENOUGH FOR A DOG?

-The species, L. acidophilus, it is not enough, but it is a great species of bacteria for the gut.
-A truly high quality strain of acidophilus, in the right CFU amount, can potentially offer more benefit for your dog or cat than a formula with many low value strains.
-That said, for the most benefit to your pet, a targeted probiotic should contain more than just acidophilus.
+The species, L. acidophilus is a great species of bacteria for the gut, but it is not enough.
+Although, a truly high quality strain of L. acidophilus can potentially offer more benefit for your dog or cat than a formula with many low value species.
+That said, a targeted probiotic should contain more than just acidophilus.

 MAKING SENSE IN A CONFUSED MARKET

 Probiotic Miracle® is a concentrated, stable formula with 6 fully researched species of probiotics for pets.
 It provides prebiotics and probiotics in the right dosage, and is easy to serve daily.